 Rivers drew laughs and criticism with her biting brand of humor

 Her daughter Melissa released a statement on Thursday afternoon announcing the legendary comedienne had died.
-“It is with great sadness that I announce the death of my mother, Joan Rivers.
-She passed peacefully at 1:17pm surrounded by family and close friends,” the statement said.
+“It is with great sadness that I announce the death of my mother,

 Rivers, who most recently co-hosted E!’s “Fashion Police,” was rushed to Mount Sinai Hospital in New York on Aug.
 28, after she stopped breathing while undergoing throat surgery.
 She was later placed in a medically-induced coma and had been on life support.